cristinaperez9/cristinaperez9.github.io/_news/announcement_2.md

 related_posts: false
 ---

-A preprint for foundation model for spatial proteomics [KRONOS](https://arxiv.org/abs/2506.03373) is available!
+A preprint for a Foundation Model for Spatial Proteomics [KRONOS](https://arxiv.org/abs/2506.03373) is available!